davstr1/set2tracks/app/web/templates/markdown/terms-of-service.md

 ### **5. Changes to Terms**

 - We may update these Terms.
 Continued use of the service constitutes your acceptance of the updated Terms.

 If you have questions about these Terms, contact us at info@set2tracks.com.

+### **6. Refund Policy**

+- We offer a 7-day refund policy for all subscriptions.
+To request a refund, please contact us at info@set2tracks.com within 7 days of your purchase.
+Refunds will be processed within 5-7 business days after approval.
+This policy applies only to initial purchases and not to renewals.

+If you have questions about these Terms, contact us at info@set2tracks.com.